ironbar/hungry_geese/reports/04_Modeling.md

 It seems likely that the lower the epsilon the more the games we need to correctly explore.

+Results do not improve.

+#### Softmax policy exporation

+It seems that we are blocked on ~1400 scores.
+No matter which agents we use to play we cannot improve.
+So let's try with softmax policy.

+On a first step evaluate how well the model does on evaluation, and also measure how frequently selects non maximum actions depending on the temperature.

+With this exploration the agent will not see many deaths from the epsilon greedy policy.
+So probably the best option is to retrain the agent and save models every epoch because it may forget that information.

 #### Summary

 We have experimented with architecture, reward and number of matches without sucess.
 Let's try